top of page

 Any piece of furniture or equipment that is fixed in position and displays or presents products.
 Fixtures are strategically arranged within the store to streamline the shopping experience and entice customers to buy.

-A small, side-mounted sign that protrudes from a shelf or fixture to catch a shopper’s attention as they walk down an aisle.
-Its purpose is to break visual monotony and direct the eye toward a product, promotion, or category.
+A small, side-mounted sign that protrudes perpendicularly from a shelf or fixture to catch a shopper’s attention as they walk down an aisle.

-One of the most common types of clothing displays, and may come in a variety of configurations - some are circular, some have multiple levels to hang items on, and some include shelves with them as well.
+One of the most common types of clothing displays.
+Some are circular, some have multiple levels to hang items on, and some include shelves with them as well.

 84. Gloss Laminate